Ending aid dependency in Malawi

 increasing adult literacy

-The Capacity Academy provides eight adult literacy and numeracy classes from which nearly 200 people have so far graduated, with a further 200 currently studying.
+The Capacity Academy provides ten adult literacy and numeracy classes from which nearly a thousand people have graduated, with about 200 studying at any one time.

 Check out this animated guide to what the Capacity Foundation does, how we do it – and what makes us different.